yaf978/Citi_Bike_Challenge/README.md

 ## Analyzing:

+	some of the questions I tried to answer by analyzing :
+	How many trips have been recorded in total during the chosen period?
+	What are the peak hours when bikes are used during chosen period?
+	What are the top 10 stations in the city for starting a journey?
+	How does the average trip duration change by age?
+	What is the average distance in miles for a bike trip?
+	Gender usage

+Some Answers
-- from the study, we find that the number of subscribers is affected by Covid-19 and decreases in 2020 then starts to increase in 2021 and 2022 also putting electrical bikes in service affect the number of customers in general.
+- from the study, we find that the number of subscribers is affected by Covid-19 and decreases in 2020 then starts to increase in 2021 and 2022.
+-Putting electrical bikes in service affects the number of customers in general.

 ![result](Images/number_of_subs.png)